rrfarr/LF-Editing/README.md

 sr_method: specifies the super-resolution algorithm to be simulated.
 The following is a list of sr_methods that are supported here:

-	- 'bicubic':	classical bicubic interpolation of each sub-				aperture image independently
+- 'bicubic':	classical bicubic interpolation of each sub-aperture image independently

 - 'lf_srcnn':	this method applies SRCNN to restore each sub-ape[rture image separately from the others [1],[2]

-	- 'pca_rr': 	this method applies the pca_rr published
-                        in [4] - super-resolves patch volumes
+- 'pca_rr': 	this method applies the pca_rr published in [4] - super-resolves patch volumes

 - 'bm_pca_rr':	this method applies the pm_pca_rr published in [4] - super-resolves aligned patch volumes.

-	- 'pb-srcnn': 	this method is the proposed method using SRCNN to restore the principal basis

-	- 'pb-vdsr': 	this method is the proposed method using VDSR 				to restore the principal basis
+- 'pb-vdsr': 	this method is the proposed method using VDSR to restore the principal basis.
+The code is not yet available.

 - 'pb-lab402';  this mehtod is the proposed method using lab402 method to restore the principal basis

 mf: numeric value that stands for the magnification factor that the method has to super-resolve